daveshap/OpenAI_Agent_Swarm/intercom/README.md

 Both demos are simulating following situation:
 Founder of the new AI startup needs to figure out marketing strategy.

-You can check logs_1 (first demo) and logs_2 (second demo) for threads from demos that executed locally.
+You can check logs_1 (first demo) and logs_2 (second demo) for threads from demos that I've executed locally.

 ## Prerequisites